Legoless/LegoCV/README.md

 ## Documentation

-As this is a project in progress, documentation will be added to [Wiki]().
+As this is a project in progress, documentation will be added to [Wiki]() as development progresses.

 ## Performance